-One of the most iconic monuments in Rome, the Pantheon is truly a site to behold.
-The 2,000 year old pagan temple-turned church is impressive for its intricate ornamentation, harmonious proportions and its magnificent staying power over the years: the Pantheon boasts the largest unsupported dome in the world and features an enormous oculus in the center that floods the building with natural light.
-It is the best preserved building of ancient Rome and has inspired countless buildings throughout the centuries in Italy, Europe and further abroad – including the Rotonda at the University of Virginia (my alma mater and the only UNESCO World Heritage Site University in the United States!).
+One of the most iconic monuments in Rome, the Pantheon is truly a sight to behold.
+The 2,000 year old pagan temple-turned church is impressive for its intricate ornamentation, harmonious proportions and its magnificent staying power over the years.
+It boasts the largest unsupported dome in the world and features an enormous oculus in the center that floods the building with natural light.